cchauve/CEDAR/README.md

   Default values: `N=1`, `out_pref=CEDAR_random_order`.

-  **Assumption**: in all commands, all trees in a `CEDAR_file` are rooted phylogenetic trees on the same set of taxa and having been encoded into vector using the same oder on taxa, encodd in the first line of the file.
+  **Assumption**: in all commands, all trees in a `CEDAR_file` are rooted phylogenetic trees on the same set of taxa and having been encoded into vector using the same order on taxa, written in the first line of the file.

 - Converting trees written in CEDAR format into the Newick format:
   ```